 You may feel the need to hit the easy button when it comes to LinkedIn.
 Until the day when your circumstance tells you differently.
-For many of us, losing a job is usually when we wish we would have kept not only our resume updated but our LinkedIn profile as well.
+For many of us, losing a job is usually when we wish we would have kept not only our resume updated but knew about these LinkedIn profile tips as well.

 1 – Choose a Great Photo